 Instead, the UK video on demand market is now largely dominated by American services.

-Is this the end for ITV Hub and BBC iPlayer?
+Is BritBox the end for ITV Hub, BBC iPlayer, All 4 and My5?

 As a paid subscription service, BritBox is not pitched as a competitor to the free on demand services from individual broadcasters.

 The BBC, ITV, Channel 4 and Channel 5 have no plans to devalue their own free online offerings.
 Instead, BritBox will only get archive shows that are no longer on those platforms.